Feature Flags: From Concept to Cultural Revolution

 This is the magic of feature flags: having the ability to dynamically change the behavior of your application at runtime.
 This is what sets feature flags apart from environment variables, build flags, and any other type of deploy-time or dev-time setting.

 To stress this point: if you can't dynamically change the behavior of your application without touching the code or the servers, you're not using "feature flags".
-The dynamic runtime nature isn't a nice-to-have, it's how feature flags bring both the psychological safety and the democratizing of power and creativity to your organization.
+The dynamic runtime nature isn't a nice-to-have, it's the fundamental driver that brings both psychological safety and inclusion to your organization.

-This dynamic nature means that in one moment, our feature flag settings can look like this:
+This dynamic nature means that in one moment, our feature flag settings look like this:

 Which means that our application's control flow operates like this: